The Corniche Doha – Qatar’s Tranquil Beachside Boulevard

 - The 1970s: The Birth of Corniche Doha

-- In the mid-20th century, with the discovery of oil, the Qatari government decided to transform the city’s waterfront into a modern, landscaped walkway.
+- With the discovery of oil, the Corniche was built to transform Doha’s waterfront into a modern landscape.

-- The Sheraton Grand Doha Resort & Convention Hotel – One of the first luxury hotels in Qatar, built in the 1980s, which remains an iconic part of the Corniche.
+- The Sheraton Grand Doha Resort & Convention Hotel – One of the first luxury hotels in Qatar, built in the 1980s, is an iconic part of the Corniche.

-- The Museum of Islamic Art (MIA) – Designed by renowned architect I. M. Pei, the museum opened in 2008 and became one of the city’s heritage-rich cornerstones.
+- The Museum of Islamic Art (MIA) – Designed by renowned architect I. M. Pei, the museum opened in 2008.
+It became one of the city’s heritage-rich cornerstones.

-- Al Bidda Park and Sheraton Park – These green spaces were adapted to accommodate more globetrotters, providing shaded areas and recreational facilities.
+- Al Bidda Park and Sheraton Park – Both were adapted to accommodate more tourists, providing shade and recreation altogether.

-In the past decade, Corniche Doha has undergone even more transformations, reinforcing its status as a world-class destination.
-Several key developments include:
+Since 2010, Corniche Doha has undergone even more revolutions, reinforcing its status as a world-class destination.

-- The Doha Metro opened the Corniche Station in 2019, improving accessibility for residents and tourists.
+- The Doha Metro launched the Corniche Station in 2019, making it easier to visit.

 - The city revamped walkways, cycle paths, and recreational areas with pedestrian-friendly upgrades.

-- Doha’s hosting of global events, such as the 2022 FIFA World Cup, which saw further beautification of the Corniche and the introduction of festival zones and fan areas.
+- Doha’s hosting of global events, such as the 2022 FIFA World Cup, dazzled the visitors.

-Today, Doha’s Corniche reflects Qatar’s vision – were culture, nature, and modernity converge seamlessly.
+Today, Doha’s Corniche reflects Qatar’s vision, where culture, nature, and modernity converge seamlessly.
 It continues to evolve, with upcoming projects promising even more enhancements to this beloved landmark.
+Planning your child’s education in Qatar?
+Check out our guide on the top 10 leading British schools in Qatar.

 Corniche Doha at a Glance: Facts & Figures